telerik/ajax-docs/api/server/Telerik.Web.UI/RadToolBarButton.md

             property will be used.
 Use "~" (tilde) when referring to images within the current ASP.NET application.

-###  DisabledCssClass `String`
+###  EnableImageSprite `Boolean`

-Gets or sets the Cascading Style Sheet (CSS) class applied when the toolbar item is
+Gets or sets a value indicating whether the item image should have sprite support.
-            disabled.

-#### Remarks
-By default the visual appearance of disabled toolbar items is defined in the skin CSS
-            file.
-You can use the DisabledCssClass property to specify unique appearance for the toolbar item when it is disabled.

 ###  FocusedCssClass `String`